archerysec/archerysec-new-docs/docs/usage/scans.md

 ## Dynamic Scans

-Dynamic scans are they web application scanners result listed in consolidated vulnerability data where you can manage the web application vulnerability.
+Dynamic scans are the web application scanners result listed in consolidated vulnerability data where you can manage the web application vulnerability.

 ### List All Dynamic Scans
 <br>